Brandon Holiday

-Brandon Holiday (born January 25, 1972) is a Paracanoe Sprint Kayaker from the United States.
+Brandon Holiday (January 25, 1972 – January 13, 2026) was a Paracanoe Sprint Kayaker from the United States.

 While growing up in Maplewood, New Jersey, Holiday played various sports, such as tennis and baseball, and trained in martial arts.
 He grew up with Systemic Lupus, Primary Addison's and Antiphospholipid syndrome.
 After attending the University of Maryland Eastern Shore and Salisbury University, he became a police officer, but an injury in the line of duty and medical complications from his lupus forced him to leave the Salisbury Police Department.

 In 2006, after four months in the hospital battling with blood clots, wound care and hyperbaric chamber treatments, doctors had to amputate his left leg below the knee.
 Ten months later, Holiday attended the Extremity Games, an extreme sports event for people with amputations and/or spinal cord injuries hosted by the Athletes with Disabilities Network.
-Since 2007, Holiday has won a bronze medal in mixed martial arts, silver medal in recreational kayaking and five gold medals at the United States Sprint Canoe Kayak National Championships.
+From 2007, he won a bronze medal in mixed martial arts, silver medal in recreational kayaking and five gold medals at the United States Sprint Canoe Kayak National Championships.
 He became 2014 and 2015 K1, Paracanoe men's 200m & 500m United States Paracanoe Sprint Kayak Champion and the 2014 Master's 35+ Able Bodied 500m Champion, beating out able-bodied contenders in his age group.
-Over the past nine years, Holiday has worked with other disabled community members and veterans through the Athletes with Disabilities Network Northeast Chapter.
+Between 2015 and 2024, Holiday worked with other disabled community members and veterans through the Athletes with Disabilities Network Northeast Chapter.